rust-lang/rust-by-example/examples/hello/print/input.md

  * Fix the two issues in the above code (see FIXME) so that it runs without error.
- * Add a `println!` macro that prints: `Pi is roughly 3.143`, using twenty-two divided by seven to generate the estimate for Pi.
+ * Add a `println!` macro that prints: `Pi is roughly 3.142` by controlling the number of decimal places shown.
+For the purposes of this exercise, use `let pi = 3.141592` as an estimate for Pi.
 (Hint: you may need to check the [`std::fmt`][fmt] documentation for setting the number of decimals to display)